GTSSUG/AprendeAzureSQLHoy/README.md

 # Aprende Azure SQL hoy!

-## Microsoft’s learning solutions pave the way toward data-centric jobs of the future

-## Building upon this goal, we're excited to announce the Azure Data team’s latest additions to these educational programs.

-Our all-new content will help beginners being introduced to Azure as well as SQL experts learn how to understand the benefits of Azure SQL.
-Since SQL Server and Azure SQL share the same engine, these new set of tools builds upon familiar content.
-This means SQL Server professionals can become Azure SQL professionals with just a little bit of help, such as:

 * ### [Microsoft Learn learning path](https://docs.microsoft.com/en-us/learn/paths/azure-sql-fundamentals/?WT.mc_id=azuresql4beg_azuresql-blog-learn)
   This six-course Azure SQL fundamentals learning path provides a built-in lab environment for you to learn at your own pace without a subscription.